Revivals of revivals

 The Florentine series

-While not a revival of the highest fidelity, this design was based closely on what Nicolette Gray described as the Renaissance or Florentine San Serif‹2› Seen most clearly as an inscriptional letter found on the ledger tombs in the floor of Basilica of Santa Croce in Florence “they are not like Carolingian capitals, nor are they related to carved Roman letters”‹3› but served as a transition away from the earlier Romanesque and provided movement towards the later classical Roman revival.
+While not a revival of the highest fidelity, this design was based closely on what Nicolette Gray described as the Renaissance or Florentine San Serif ((Gray, Nicolette.
+“The fifteenth century and the Italian revolution,” A History of Lettering: Creative Experiment and Letter Identity.
+1st ed.
+Oxford: Phaidon Press, 1986.))
+Seen most clearly as an inscriptional letter found on the ledger tombs in the floor of Basilica of Santa Croce in Florence “they are not like Carolingian capitals, nor are they related to carved Roman letters” ((Gray, 122)) but served as a transition away from the earlier Romanesque and provided movement towards the later classical Roman revival.

-The American Type Founders Co (ATF) specimen catalog of 1896 first showed the Florentine Old Style and stated that “many on the characters are transcripts of the lettering of a famous Italian monument of the sixth [sic] century.”
+The American Type Founders Co (ATF) specimen catalog of 1896 first showed Florentine Old Style and stated that “many of the characters are transcripts of the lettering of a famous Italian monument of the sixth [sic] century.”

-Mac McGrew‹4› credits Ludvig Sandöe Ipsen (1840–1920), a Danish architect and illustrator living in Massachusetts, as the designer.
-Ipsen did patent two style variations of the series including Florentine Condensed (US patent No. 36,366) and Florentine Extra Condensed (US patent No. 36,367) in June of 1903.
-There is no clear evidence that Ispen designed Florentine Old Style released by ATF in 1896 or the Florentine Heavyface, later rename Florentine Bold, of 1898.
+Mac McGrew ((McGrew, Mac.
+American Metal Typefaces of the Twentieth Century.
+2nd ed.
+New Castle: Oak Knoll Press, 1993.)) credits Ludvig Sandöe Ipsen (1840–1920), a Danish architect and illustrator living in Massachusetts, as the designer.
+Ipsen did file patent applications for two style variations of the series including Florentine Bold Condensed (US Design patent No. 36,366) and Florentine Bold Extra Condensed (US Design patent No. 36,367) in April of 1903.
+Both applications were approved on June 16, 1903.
+There is no clear evidence that Ispen designed Florentine Old Style released by ATF in 1896 or the Florentine Heavyface, later rename Florentine Bold, from 1898.

-William Loy‹5› credits John Franklin Cumming (1852–1940) as the influential engraver of the Florentine series for ATF.
+William Loy ((Loy, William E. Nineteenth-Century American Designers and Engravers of Type.
+Ed.
+Alastair M. Johnston and Stephen O. Saxe.
+New Castle: Oak Knoll Press, 2009.)) credits John Franklin Cumming (1852–1940) as the influential engraver of the Florentine series for ATF.
 While Loy intimates that Cumming had an extremely strong influence on the final design of the letterforms, he only credits him as the engraver, not the designer of the Florentine series.

-At the time the face was first released, R Coupland Harding writing in his regular column for The Inland Printer‹6› put forward his own ideas on where the face originated: “(s)ince the formation of the company [ATF] the names of the originating houses have been kept somewhat in the background.
+At the time the face was first released, R Coupland Harding writing in his regular column for The Inland Printer ((Harding, R Coupland.
+‘Review Of Type Designs.’
+The Inland Printer, 17 (June 1896): 316–317.)) put forward his own ideas on where the face originated: “(s)ince the formation of the company [ATF] the names of the originating houses have been kept somewhat in the background.
 I suspect that this new face which is sure to be popular is one of the Dickinson Foundry’s revivals.”

-The Florentine series was first shown as wood type in The Hamiltion Mfg Co’s 1905 8-page circular which showed three styles Florentine Bold (named No 685 by Hamilton), Florentine Condensed (No 686) and Florentine X Condensed (No 687).
+The Florentine series was first shown as wood type in The Hamilton Mfg Co’s 1905 8-page circular which showed three styles Florentine Bold (named No 685 by Hamilton), Florentine Condensed (No 686), and Florentine X Condensed (No 687).
 Each style was shown in 5-, 6-, 8-, 10-, 12-, & 16-line sizes.
 Hamilton made clear the licensing arrangement with ATF by stating that the series was “reproduced from the original face, well known in metal, by permission of the American Type Founders Company.”
-The Florentine series success as wood type seemed to have been short lived as it was not shown in any known Hamilton specimen catalogs after it appeared in the Catalog No 17, of 1908.
+The Florentine series’ success as wood type seemed to have been short-lived as it was not shown in any known Hamilton specimen catalogs after it appeared in Catalog No 17, of 1908.